zeek/zeek/frameworks/broker.rst

 See the :ref:`topic naming conventions section <broker_topic_naming>` for more on how topics work and are chosen.

-Use the :bro:see:`Broker::subscribe` function to subscribe to topics and define any event handlers for events that peers will send.
+Use the :zeek:see:`Broker::subscribe` function to subscribe to topics and define any event handlers for events that peers will send.

 .. literalinclude:: broker/events-listener.zeek